Unravelling Mathieu Moonshine: The moonshine correspondence

 We have already seen that the modules $\mathcal{S}_m$ can be expressed in terms of $\mathcal{K}$.
 The `building blocks' of $\mathcal{S}_m$ are $S^m(\mathcal{K})$ and $\mathcal{K}_{(m)}$.
 If $g$ acts on $\mathcal{K}$, then it acts naturally as $\otimes^m g$ on the tensor product space $\mathcal{K}^{\otimes m}$.
 This induces an action on $S^m(\mathcal{K})$.\footnote{On occasion, we shall be somewhat cavalier and use the same symbol $g$ to represent $\otimes^mg$ and its action can be inferred by the module on which it acts.} Given that $\mathcal{K}_{(m)}$ differs from $\mathcal{K}$ only in the $L_0$-grading and $g$ commutes with $L_0$, one may guess $g$ acts exactly as it did on $\mathcal{K}$.
 With this in mind, we shall consider $S_1$ and compute the $g$-twisted elliptic genus for $S^2(K3)$.

 Notice the appearance of the $g^2$-twisted elliptic genus of $K3$ in the above formulae.
 Thus we see that the $g$-twisted elliptic genus for $S^2(K3)$ satisfies a doubling formula as for the untwisted elliptic genus once we have included the action of $g$ on the various building blocks.
-We have experimentally verified that the above formulae holds when $g$ has order $2$ and $3$.
-It thus appears that replication formulae should appear for the $g$-twisted elliptic genus for all $S^m(K3)$.
+We have experimentally verified that the above formulae holds when $g$ has order $2$ (conjugacy class 2A) and $3$ (conjugacy class 3A) -- this is possible as we already have explicit formulae for the second-quantized elliptic genus for all conjugacy classes that appear in Table \ref{cycleshapes}\cite{Govindarajan:2009qt}.
+Eq. \eqref{newdoubling} holds for all conjugacy classes of $M_{24}$ if we assume that $\mathcal{K}$ is a $M_{24}$-module.
+We can thus anticipate that replication formulae should be present for the $g$-twisted elliptic genus for all $S^m(K3)$.
 We propose that all such replication formulae can be written in terms of a \textit{twisted} Hecke-like operator, which we denote by $T_m$, that naturally generalizes the DMVV formula.

 where the twisted Hecke-like operator, $T_m$ defined below, generates a Jacobi form of weight $0$ and index $m$ when acting on a weak Jacobi form of weight $0$ and index $1$.